Filament Not Loading

 - Cut the tip of the filament at a 45-degree angle

-- Filament goes straight around the pulley into the PTFE tube - !If it is bent slightly it may go around, especially flexible filaments sometimes tricky to align perfectly!
+- Filament goes straight around the pulley into the PTFE tube - !If the filament is bent slightly it may go around, especially flexible filaments are sometimes tricky to align perfectly!

 - Make sure that there are as little deformations as possible of the filament which is being loaded in.

 - Loose pulley: ensure that the set screw of the extruder drive gear is secured against the flat side of the extruder motor shaft.

 - Gummed up teeth: the extruder gear has teeth which bite into the filament, ensure that the teeth are clean and clear of any plastic.

 - Extruder gear misalignment: the filament has to travel in a straight path, any sort of deviation will create friction and cause the extruder to either misdirect the filament or be unable to feed it properly.
 Visually check to see that the groove of the extruder gear passes directly inline with the top of the hot end PTFE tubing.

 - Loosen / Over-tighten extruder strings: extruder strings are putting pressure on the filament which is being loaded.
 Make sure that they are not too loosen or tighten.

 Do not hesitate to contact us at firstname.lastname@example.org if you would have any following questions.